Facilitation Skills Training Program and Broward County Facilitators Group

 Serious injury or illness: one that was incurred by a covered service member in the line of duty on active duty (or existed before the beginning of the member’s active duty and was aggravated by service in the line of duty on active duty in the regular Armed Forces, National Guard or Military Reserves) that may render the service member medically unfit to perform the duties of his/her office, grade, rank or rating.
 In the case of a covered veteran, serious injury or illness means one that was incurred by a service member in the line of duty on active duty (or existed before the beginning of the member’s active duty and was aggravated by service in the line of duty on active duty in the regular Armed Forces, National Guard or Military Reserves) and that manifested itself before or after the member became a veteran.

-Employees requesting this type of FMLA leave must provide medical certification of the family member, registered domestic partner, or next of-kin’s serious illness, injury, recovery or need for care from an authorized Department of Defense, Veterans Administration, TRICARE, or other health care provider as defined in §825.15 of the Family and Medical Leave Act of 1993, as amended, and the U.S. Department of Labor’s FMLA Final Rule of March, 2013.
+Employees requesting this type of FMLA leave must provide medical certification of the family member, registered domestic partner, or next-of-kin’s serious illness, injury, recovery or need for care from an authorized Department of Defense, Veterans Administration, TRICARE, or other health care provider as defined in §825.15 of the Family and Medical Leave Act of 1993, as amended.

 If both spouses or both registered domestic partners work for Broward County and each wishes to take FMLA leave to care for a covered injured or ill service member, both spouses or both registered domestic partners may only take a combined total of 26 weeks of FMLA leave.